electricimp/imp-central-api/README.md

 Your code needs to parse the returned HTTP response body.

-The exact format of HTTP response body for every request can be found in [here](https://apidoc.electricimp.com).
+The exact format of HTTP response body for every request can be found [here](https://apidoc.electricimp.com).

 ### Error Processing ###